overture-stack/website/markdown/documentation/song/reference/commands.md

 ## Config

-The `config` command shows the current configuraion settings.
+The `config` command shows the current configuration settings.

 ## Submit